211225347/Smart-Academic-Library-Assistance-System-SALAS-/ACTIVITY_DIAGRAMS.md

 **Swimlane roles:** Librarian, System API, PostgreSQL, Elasticsearch

-**Workflow summary:** This covers FR-06 (Library Catalogue Management).
-Four parallel action paths (Add, Edit, Delete, Bulk Import) branch from a single entry point.
-The deletion guard condition (active loans check) is a critical safety mechanism that prevents data integrity issues.
+**Workflow summary:** This covers FR-06.
+Four action paths branch from a single entry.
+The deletion guard prevents data integrity issues.
+All changes are audit-logged.

-**Stakeholder concern addressed:** Librarians need fast, accurate catalogue management.
-The Elasticsearch re-indexing step ensures search results stay current within 30 seconds of any change (FR-06 acceptance criteria).
+**Stakeholder Value**
+Librarians benefit from a fast, multi-action catalogue tool that handles validation, indexing, and audit logging automatically.
+The bulk import path addresses the pain point of large acquisitions.
+University administrators benefit from the audit log, which supports compliance and accountability.
+The Elasticsearch re-indexing ensures students always see accurate catalogue data within 30 seconds of any change.

+**Related Functional Requirements**
+- FR-06: Library catalogue management
+- FR-02: Search relies on the Searchable state produced by this workflow

-**US traceability:** US-006 (Librarian catalogue management), US-014 (Bulk CSV import) | Sprint 2 and Sprint 3
+**Sprint Traceability:** US-006 (Librarian catalogue management), US-014 (Bulk CSV import) | Sprint 2 and Sprint 3

 ---